St Margaret's is a non-selective school. We are proud of our academic history, with our results consistently above state and national averages.

 | OP 1 - 15

-On the 2016 Queensland Core Skills Test, 60% of students were awarded an A or a B.
+I also congratulate the 2017 Year 12 cohort on their Queensland Core Skills Test performance, with 54.41% of students being awarded an A or a B.

-We would like to thank and acknowledge our dedicated teachers for their stewardship of our seniors throughout their St Margaret’s journey and also our parents who work in partnership with us during their daughter’s schooling.
+We also thank and acknowledge our dedicated teachers for their stewardship of our seniors throughout their St Margaret’s journey and also our parents and guardians who work in partnership with us during their daughter’s schooling.